unisonweb/unison/unison-src/transcripts/doc2.output.md

            |_____|_|_|_|___|___|_|_|
        '''

-       Inline '''
-        text literal with 1 space of padding
-       ''' in the middle of a sentence.
+       Inline '' text literal with 1 space of padding '' in the middle of a sentence.
-  }}     ''' in the middle of a sentence.
   }}
 ```